 Even more than that, carnosine enhances the resiliency of protein structure and functions in the body, providing anti-aging properties (37).

 Carnosine is also seen to improve your cardiovascular health by increasing nitric oxide production (38).
 With increased nitric oxide production markers of increased immune function and anti-aging are increased as well (39).

 In the elderly, research shows that increasing carnosine boosts both the quality and the efficiency of muscles (40, 41).

-Beta alanine is often combined with other supplements for increased benefit.
-The three main supplements that beta alanine is combined with include sodium bicarbonate, creatine, and preworkout supplements.
+8. Beta-alanine is often combined with other supplements for increased benefit.
+The three main supplements that beta-alanine is combined with include sodium bicarbonate, creatine, and pre-workout supplements.

-Sodium bicarbonate is also known as baking soda.
+9. Sodium bicarbonate and beta-alanine supercharge workout endurance.
 On its own, baking soda reduces acid in the blood and muscle tissues to boost exercise performance (42).
-There are benefits gained by combining sodium bicarbonate with beta alanine.
+There are benefits gained by combining sodium bicarbonate with beta-alanine.

 The beneficial effect of this combination increases performance the most in those activities where glycolysis is the dominant source of muscular energy (44).

 10. Creatine and beta-alanine works to provide a different source of energy to muscle tissues.
 Specifically, creatine increases available ATP, which provides fuel for very short duration high-intensity activity.